mariovisic/simple_budget/readme.md

 UI is designed to be accessible from a phone only and there are purposely no settings as the app works just for me.

-## TODO:

-- [ ] Setup very basic password protection
-- [ ] Allow transactions to be modified
-- [ ] Import existing data
-- [ ] Deploy to heroku
-- [ ] Setup routine to run before controller actions to update weekly deposits if out of date

 ## Password protecting the application

 The app has a VERY basic authorization system which entirely allows your blocks